 8. “Sometimes the questions are complicated and the answers are simple.”

 Overwhelmed?
 Social media can seem daunting and unclear.
 But if you need help, all you have to do is ask.
 Most of your social media connections will be glad to help.
 The easiest answer to succeeding on Social Media without any overwhelm?
 Ghost Tweeting!
 The answer is often simpler than you think.

 9. “Will you succeed?
 Yes, you will indeed!
 Ninety-eight and three-quarters percent guaranteed!”

 Those are some good odds!
 The great thing about social media is that if you try and try and try some more, there’s almost no way you can fail.
 98 & 3/4% guaranteed!
-And as Nika says, success is simple.
-All you need to do is work your ass off every day, and never give up.
+And as our CEO Nika Stewart says, success is simple: All you need to do is work your ass off every day, and never give up.

 10. “Today is your day!
 Your mountain is waiting, so get on your way!”

 What are you waiting for?
 It’s time to start doing!
 You’ll never get to the peak of your social media mountain if you spend all of your time at base camp.
 Start, and even if you struggle or stumble, you will eventually make it to the top (if you don’t give up!)